hadao169/hadao169/README.md

 ---

-I am currently majoring in Automation Engineering, with a strong passion for software development and digital transformation.
-My focus is on building scalable, user-centric applications and exploring the intersection of intelligent systems and automation.
-I am driven by curiosity, continuous learning, and the desire to turn innovative ideas into impactful solutions.
+✨ Hi, I’m currently majoring in Automation Engineering, with a strong passion for software development and digital transformation.
+I love building scalable, user-centric applications and exploring where intelligent systems meet automation.
+Driven by curiosity and a growth mindset, I’m always looking for ways to turn innovative ideas into impactful solutions.

-🎓 I am committed to ongoing growth through personal projects, open-source contributions, and academic exploration.
-I view every challenge as a valuable learning experience.
+🎓 Always learning through hands-on projects, open-source contributions, and academic research.
+🚀 Embracing every challenge as a chance to grow and innovate.

-📁 Feel free to browse my repositories for a closer look at my work.
+📁 Take a look at my repositories to see what I’ve been working on.

-- I welcome new challenges and collaborations that push boundaries and spark innovation.
+🌱 Currently seeking internship opportunities to apply my skills and make a real-world impact.

 ---